 Despite the current COVID-19 crisis, hydropower and its unique flexibility services are helping to keep the lights on and providing essential health and other services.
 This was best demonstrated in India on April 5 as hydropower played a key role in successfully managing 31 GW of load variability in only nine minutes.3 Overall, multilateral development banks, such as AIIB, will remain vital players in addressing the perceived risks, facilitating access to finance, and ensuring the delivery of high-quality hydropower projects to international standards, particularly in challenging times for least developed countries.
 We are confident hydropower modernization projects will become a regular sight across Asia and beyond.

-* This blog post is based on a study on Hydropower Modernization Needs in Asia commissioned by the Asian Infrastructure Investment Bank (AIIB) from the International Hydropower Association in 2020.
+* This blog post is based on a study on Hydropower Modernization Needs in Asia commissioned by AIIB from the International Hydropower Association in 2020.
 The AIIB has prepared a working paper to highlight the main insights and findings from the study.

 1 International Hydropower Association (IHA).

 2 International Energy Agency.
 2019.
 “The need for modernizing hydro in rapidly changing power systems,” Presentation by Paolo Frankl at the 2019 World Hydropower Congress in Paris, France (May 14-16).